Fortified Electronic Signature (FES)

 - The pre-filled PDF is shown for review.

-- The signer clicks Sign to open the signature canvas and draws their signature.
+- The signer clicks Sign to open the signature field.

 - The system prompts for their email address (pre-filled if an email field was completed earlier in the form).